Creating custom themes

 module.exports = config;

-In this example, we have defined a theme that will only change foregroundNeutral token value.
+In this example, we have defined a theme that changes only the foregroundNeutral token value.
 All other values are inherited from the default Reshaped theme.
 You can check all supported tokens and their format in the last section of this page.

-When creating a new themes, you have to override each color token manually.
-If you don't have a requirement to only use specific color values – check out our documentation on generating the color palette automatically based on a single color value.
+When creating new themes, you have to override each color token manually.
+If you don't need to use specific color values, check out our documentation on generating the color palette automatically based on a single color value.

-Now that you have a config file with theme definitions added, you can use Reshaped CLI to generate these themes.
-Let's add an NPM script to call the CLI to your package.json:
+Now that you have added a config file with theme definitions, you can use the Reshaped CLI to generate these themes.
+Add an NPM script to call the CLI in your package.json:

 {